null

 Where to Grow Gerbera Daisies

 If you buy gerbera daisies to grow inside during the winter, they'll already be blooming or just about to start.
-Set them near a sunny window where they'll get bright, indirect sunlight (the more bright light, the more blooms you'll get).
-The "indirect" is important, though, as direct sunlight will just be too intense for your plant.
+Set them near a sunny window where they'll get bright, indirect sunlight.
+The more bright light your plant receives, the more blooms you'll get.
+The "indirect" part is important, because direct sunlight will be too intense for your plant.
 Fungus gnats and fungal diseases can be a problem with gerberas, so it's also a good idea to grow them where there's good air circulation—in other words, not in a small, dark corner of the bathroom.

 Gerbera daises

-• Choose a pot that's no more than ⅓ larger than the root ball of your new plant.
+1. Choose a pot that's no more than 1-2 inches larger than the diameter of your plant’s root ball.
 Make sure it has holes for drainage, too.

-• Fill the pot ⅓ full with Miracle-Gro® Indoor Potting Mix, which is easy to water and has been designed to be less prone to those pesky gnats.
+2. Fill the pot about ⅓ full with Miracle-Gro® Indoor Potting Mix, which is formulated to be less prone to pesky fungus gnats.

-• Set the plant in the container, making sure the top of the root ball is about an inch below the rim, so there'll be room for watering.
+3. Carefully remove your gerbera daisy from its current pot and set it in the new container.
+Make sure the top of the root ball is about an inch below the rim so there'll be room for watering.

-• Fill in around the root ball with potting mix and pat gently.
+4. Fill in around the root ball with more potting mix and pat gently.

-• Water well, put a saucer under the pot to catch any lingering drainage, then move your gerbera daisy to its new, sunny home.
+5. Water well, put a saucer under the pot to catch any lingering drainage, then move your gerbera daisy to its sunny new home.

 How to Water Gerbera Daisies

 To help avoid over-watering, wait until the top inch of soil is dry before watering.
-Aim the stream of water toward the base of the plant, not the leaves—a practice that can help keep disease at bay.
-If you start to see little gnats flying around the plant, it means the soil is probably too moist, so you'll want to cut back on watering.
+Water around the base of the plant, trying to keep the leaves and flowers as dry as possible—a practice that can help keep disease at bay.
+If you start to see little gnats flying around the plant, it likely means the soil is staying too moist, so you'll want to cut back on watering.

 How to Feed Gerbera Daisies

 You know how you do better work when your stomach isn't growling?
-Well, gerbera daisies are like that, too: They'll produce more flowers if you feed them regularly.
-Starting a month after planting, feed your plant baby with Miracle-Gro® Indoor Plant Food, which provides instant nutrition that's just right for indoor plants.
-You can apply the food directly to the soil or mix with water—your choice.
+Well, gerbera daisies are like that too: they'll produce more flowers if you feed them regularly.
+Feed your plant regularly with Miracle-Gro® Indoor Plant Food, which provides instant nutrition that's just right for indoor plants.
 Just be sure to follow directions!

 How to Deadhead and Prune Gerbera Daisies